 Do Any Other Exemptions or Exceptions for the ELD Mandate Exist?

-Many hotshot truckers ask our organization if there are other ELD mandate exceptions, MC Number Insurance Requirements .
-There are a few DOT exceptions for specific hotshot related categories.
+Many hotshot truckers ask our organization if there are other ELD mandate exceptions, MC Number Insurance Requirements.
+There are a few DOT exceptions for specific hotshot-related categories.
 Here’s the first ELD exception.
 Say that a driver falls into the 100/150 air mile radius log exemption.
 This means that this type of hotshot driver doesn’t need to maintain a log.
 But each of these hotshot drivers has to still maintain time records.
-Here’s another common ELD exemption, how does it take to get a Dot number .
+Here’s another common ELD exemption, how long does it take to get a Dot number?
 It’s for drivers that keep logs for no more than eight days.
 (This applies during any type of 30-day trucking period.)
 Are you a driveaway-towaway operator who transports empty vehicles?
 If so, you can also secure an ELD mandate exemption.

 Does Every Heavy Truck Have To Adhere With the ELD Rule?

-The majority of commercial motor vehicles do not have to have an ELD, OP-1 Form .
+The majority of commercial motor vehicles do not have to have an ELD, OP-1 Form.
 According to the FMCSA and DOT, many exemptions for the ELD rule exist.
 The most common exemption is for heavy trucks manufactured before 2000.
-Are you a driver that only uses paper duty status records?
+Are you a driver who only uses paper duty status records?
 If you do so for fewer than 8 days during a 30 day period, you get an ELD exemption.
-An ELD exception also applies to drivers that do not have to keep a records-of-duty status.
+An ELD exception also applies to drivers who do not have to keep a records-of-duty status.
 Vehicles that also function as the product getting delivered have an elog exemption.
-This refers to tow-away and drive-away truck loads.
+This refers to tow-away and drive-away truckloads.
 There's also an ELD exception for carriers that only perform short hauls.
-The DOT rule applies to short trucking hauls within a 100 air mile radius.
+The DOT rule applies to short trucking hauls within a 100-mile radius.

-Is the ELD Rule for Small Fleets & Owner Operators?
+Is the ELD Rule for Small Fleets and owner-operators?